CHH/at-tax/README.md

 at-tax
 ======

-Simple Web Service which calculates the Austrian income tax (not for employees)
+Simple web service which estimates the Austrian income tax for self employed people like me (not for employed).

+It only returns an estimate, without warranty!

 ## Usage